mohamed-mostafa-hella/weather-journal-app-clone/README22.md

 - creating post route Endpoint
 - saving temp , felling and date in the local api py calling post route
 - return opjectData from local server api

+### - UPDATE UI Dynamic
+- add data to udate , utemp , ucontent after final data has been returned
+- adding atripute units to the external api link to converrt temp to celecias unit.